 - Acupuncture – New studies report acupuncture to be a viable option in treating depression in pregnant women.

 - Omega-3 fatty acids – For years its been know that omega-3 can help with a number of health issues, but the newest studies are showing that taking a daily supplement of omega-3/fish oils can decrease symptoms of depression.
 Pregnant women would want to make sure to take a mercury free version of fish oil and check with their care provider or nutritionist on a recommended amount.

 - Herbal remedies – There are a number of herbal and vitamin supplements known to affect moods and the hormone serotonin.
-Talk with your health care provider and nutritionist/ herbalist about the options of using St John’s Wort, SAM-e, 5-HTP, magnesium, vitamin B6 and flower remedies.
+Talk with your health care provider and nutritionist/herbalist about whether to use St John’s Wort, SAM-e, 5-HTP, magnesium, vitamin B6 and flower remedies.
 Many of these can not be used in conjunction with antidepressants and should be evaluated on the dosage for pregnant women.

 If you do not feel comfortable talking with your health care provider about your feelings of depression, find someone else to talk with.
-The most important thing is that someone knows what you are dealing with and can try to help you.
+It is important that someone knows what you are dealing with and can try to help you.
 Never try to face depression alone.
 Your baby needs you to seek help and get treatment.